 How to Tell if Tree Roots Have Damaged Your Pipes & Drains

-Tree root damage to a property’s pipe and drainage systems are some of the most common plumbing problems found in Australian homes, but it does take some knowledge to know why and how you might spot it if it happens to you.
+Tree roots damaging a property’s pipe and drainage systems are some of the most common plumbing problems found in Australian homes, but it does take some knowledge to know why and how you might spot it if it happens to you.

 How does a tree damage your pipes and drains?